-The celebration of the tricolour in 1848 commemorates the first flying of the Irish national flag.
-In 1848 the Irish tricolour was gifted to Thomas Francis Meagher by a group of French rebels sympathetic to Irish nationalism.
-This flag symbolises unification in Ireland.
+The celebrations of the tricolor in 1848 commemorate the first raising of the Irish national flag.
+In 1848, a group of French rebels sympathetic to Irish nationalism gifted the Irish tricolor to Thomas Francis Meagher.
+This flag symbolizes unity in Ireland.

-1848 Apple Brandy combines the best of French Calvados from Chateau du Breuil with Boann's unique triple-distilled apple brandy.
-French and Irish apples come together harmoniously in this special historic blend.
+1848 Apple Brandy combines the best of French Calvados from Chateau du Breuil with unique triple-distilled apple brandy Boann.
+French and Irish apples harmoniously blend in this special historical mix.

-The brandy blend consists of 45% 8-year-old Calvados, 35% 3-year-old Calvados aged in French oak barrels and 20% triple-distilled Irish apple brandy aged in bourbon barrels.
-As in 1848, two nations have once again come together to create a superb spirit commemorating a great moment in Irish-French history.
+The brandy blend consists of 45% 8-year-old Calvados, 35% 3-year-old Calvados aged in French oak barrels, and 20% triple-distilled Irish apple brandy aged in bourbon barrels.
+Just like in 1848, two nations have come together again to create an excellent distillate that recalls a significant moment in Irish-French history.

 Taste: fresh apples, marmalade, vanilla, honey